 Previous feedback received from the state review board asked for more information on "how are the MHC's preservation priorities established and implemented".
 A harsh reality of our situation is the availability of funding drives many of our preservation and maintenance decisions.
-As encouraged in our current Strategic Plan (http://montanaheritagecommission.mt.gov), we have inventoried and assessed the condition (Fair to Good), significance (Low to High), cost of the repairs, and revenue-generating potential of all our properties.
-Based on this overall assessment, each year we identify and prioritize specific projects for preservation and maintenance activities with an equal emphasis on the care of heritage properties and their revenue-generating potential.
-In some cases, through careful planning we are able to accomplish both objectives, such as recent improvements directed at the Harding House, Meagher Cabin, and the Bonanza Inn in Virginia City.
-After full restoration these historic properties are now available as vacation rentals throughout the summer season.
+We have inventoried and assessed the condition (Poor to Good), significance (Low to High), cost of the repairs, and revenue-generating potential of all our properties to identify and prioritize specific projects for preservation and maintenance activities.
+Whenever possible we try to direct high-impact commercial activity away from buildings of great historic significance due to their often-fragile nature, such as the Coggswell-Taylor House/Cabins with their modest, yet historically intact, interior features and finishes.
+Refer to the attached link to our current Strategic and Business Plans for more insight into our management philosophy: